learn-co-curriculum/javascript-pure-functions/README.md

 ```

 The `return heroes;` part might make us feel good about ourselves — we're returning a value based on the `heroes` input,
-right?.
+right?
 We're forgetting something though: the original array _and_ the objects are being modified in the process!
 After
 running the function, we can access the original array to see that its elements have been modified as well:

 ```js